ViewComponents are a special kind of View that is designed to be easily composable,

 <nav>

-${({ options, partial }) => options.items.map(
+${({ props, partial }) => props.items.map(

 item => partial`<${Button}>${item.label}</${Button}>`